 globalCOAL introduced the NEWC Index in July 2002 in response to persistent demand for an independently established, transparent and reliable reference price for spot FOB Newcastle (NEWC) thermal coal.

 globalCOAL publishes the NEWC Index weekly and monthly.
-Its inputs – namely physical transactions, and bids and offers from which the Index is derived are also published transparently and available in realtime to globalCOAL's Market Members.
+The physical transactions, bids and offers from which the Index is derived are also published transparently and available in realtime to globalCOAL's Market Members.

 3. Scope of the NEWC Index and Definitions

 The NEWC Index represents the Spot Price of the Index Month for Phys NEWC under FOB delivery terms at Newcastle in Australia.
-These terms are defined as follows:
+These terms are defined below: